Tencent-Hunyuan/Hunyuan-MT/README.md

 ## Model Introduction

-The Hunyuan Translation Model comprises a translation model, Hunyuan-MT-7B, and an ensemble model, Hunyuan-MT-Chimera.
+The Hunyuan-MT comprises a translation model, Hunyuan-MT-7B, and an ensemble model, Hunyuan-MT-Chimera.
 The translation model is used to translate source text into the target language, while the ensemble model integrates multiple translation outputs to produce a higher-quality result.
 It primarily supports mutual translation among 33 languages, including five ethnic minority languages in China.

 ### Key Features and Advantages